oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/CopyToClipboard/CopyToClipboardIcon.md

 The `CopyToClipboardIcon` component takes two optional props: `copied` and `small`.
 If `copied` is true, the icon is styled with the `$clipboard` prop set to true, indicating that the content has been copied to the clipboard.
 If `small` is true, the icon is rendered in a smaller size.

-This component can be used in other components or pages of the Alephium Web3 project to provide a UI element for copying content to the clipboard.
+This component can be used in other components or pages of the Oxygenium Web3 project to provide a UI element for copying content to the clipboard.
 For example, it could be used in a form component to allow users to copy a generated password or API key to the clipboard.

 Example usage: